mikependon/RepoDB.NET/pages/classes/memorycache.md

 }
 ```

-Then implement it in the cache class.
+Then, implement it in the cache class.

 ```csharp
 public class JsonCache : IJsonCache